Generic Name: levofloxacin (LEE-voe-FLOX-a-sin)

 - Nerve problems in the arms, hands, legs, or feet can happen in people taking levofloxacin tablets.
-These nerve problems can happen soon after levofloxacin tablets is started and may be permanent.
+These nerve problems can happen soon after levofloxacin tablets are started and may be permanent.
 Call your doctor right away if you have symptoms or nerve problems (eg, not able to handle heat or cold; decreased sensation of touch; unusual burning, numbness, tingling, pain, or weakness of the arms, hands, legs, or feet).

 - Levofloxacin tablets only works against bacteria; it does not treat viral infections (eg, the common cold).

 - Be sure to use levofloxacin tablets for the full course of treatment.
 If you do not, the medicine may not clear up your infection completely.
 The bacteria could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.

 - Long-term or repeated use of levofloxacin tablets may cause a second infection.
 Tell your doctor if signs of a second infection occur.
 Your medicine may need to be changed to treat this.

 - Tell your doctor right away if you experience pain or swelling of a tendon or weakness or loss of use of a joint area.
 Rest the area and avoid exercise until further instruction from your doctor.